MicrosoftDocs/power-automate-docs/articles/desktop-flows/install-silently.md

     cd C:\Users\Admin\Downloads\
    ```

-1. Run the following command to run the installer runs and complete the setup of Power Automate.
+1. Run the following command to run the installer and complete the setup of Power Automate.

    ```CMD
    Setup.Microsoft.PowerAutomate.exe -Silent -Install -ACCEPTEULA